lijuno/llpi/README.md

 README
 ======

-Some useful libraries and scripts used in my Raspberry Pi servers.
+Some useful random libraries and scripts used in my Raspberry Pi servers.